CHAPTER SIXTEEN

 Mitchell tactfully played into Chris D’s tough guy image.
 “Yeah, Chris—you don’t want to go to jail, do you?”

-“Fucking French bastard,” Blake mumbled as Chris D walked away.
+“Fucking French Bastard,” Blake mumbled as Chris D walked away.

 Chris Dumont’s father was French which provided his friends with an unlimited supply of verbal ammunition.
 Typical nicknames included Kristofer Dumontua, Napoleon, and the French Ambassador.
 Some popular phrases we directed towards Chris D were “Shut the fuck up you french-fry motherfucker” or “Don’t be pissed, I’m sorry the French Revolution is over.”
 Chris D was very fond of replying to these remarks or any other form of verbal rebuke directed towards him by squinting his little ferret eyes and hissing the words “Suck my fat dick!” through a mouth full of braces.
 It was a slow night of partying if he uttered these four words less than three times.